Flu Clinic FAQs

 Yes, please arrive within the time frame of the appointments assigned.

-I need to cancel my appointment.
+I need to reschedule or cancel my appointment.
 What do I do?

 How should I prepare for arrival at the appointment?